-Luis Rivera is the Founder and CEO of Collective Strategies, a Los Angeles based Minority Small Business Enterprise (MBE/SBE), created to provide local social, economic, and workforce development for marginalized communities in key underrepresented industries.
+Luis Rivera is the Founder and CEO of Collective Strategies, a Los Angeles based Minority Small Business Enterprise (MBE/SBE), created to provide local social, economic, and workforce development for marginalized communities in key underrepresented industries/networks.

 Collective Strategies is committed to promoting fairness, justice, opportunity, and equity in the design and implementation of cannabis related public policy, enforcement, and economic and workforce opportunities.
 “For the People and by the People!”